ben-gibbons-github/ai_makerspace_assignment_1/README.md

 Please evaluate your system on the following questions:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
     - Aspect Tested:  This tests the aspect of step by step instructions, and tuning the writing style to a specific skill level.
+It does a fine job, though it's a bit unorganized.
 2. Read the following paragraph and provide a concise summary of the key points…
     - Aspect Tested:  Summarization & Larger paragraph / context understanding.
+It does fine.
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
     - Aspect Tested:  Creativity / creative writing and longer context cohesion.
+It's ok, though the story is a bit flat.
 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
     - Aspect Tested:  Reasoning (step by step thinking), basic math, word problem understanding.
+Works fine, gets the correct answer.
 5. Rewrite the following paragraph in a professional, formal tone…
     - Aspect Tested:  Rewriting with specific tone / structure.
+Worked alright, but was a little flat sounding.

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.